-The Ohio buckeye is a large, neatly rounded tree with low, sweeping branches and dense foliage that provides deep shade.
+The Ohio buckeye is a neatly rounded tree with low, sweeping branches and dense foliage that provides deep shade.
 It is one of the first trees to leaf out in the spring.
 Its name comes from the 'buckeyes,' a small, dark brown nut with a light patch resembling the eye of a deer, which grows inside a rounded prickly fruit capsule.
+This tree is susceptible to leaf blotch.

 - Deciduous (seasonally loses leaves)